f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 Then F3D should work as expected.

-> Using the silicon binary release, I cannot find the raytracing feature or open exodus files

-F3D raytracing and exodus plugin are not working on macOS silicon yet, see this [issue](https://github.com/f3d-app/f3d/issues/976).

 ## Python

 > I can't find `usd` and `vdb` plugins after installing f3d with pip